UltraKenchie/hello-client-server/README.md

 # Start

 Run `npx nodemon` or simply `npm start` for a dev server.
 Server will be hosted on `http://localhost:3000/`.
-Ask [me](https://github.com/ultrakenchie) for access to the super admin account
+Ask [me](https://github.com/ultrakenchie) for access to the super admin account.
+Client repository is found [here](https://github.com/UltraKenchie/hello-client).

 ## Build